-The department offers a master of science in geography; a master of science in cartography and geographic information systems; and a doctor of philosophy in geography.
-The department also offers a capstone certificate in geographic information systems for students not currently enrolled in a UW–Madison graduate degree program.
-Capstone certificate applicants are admitted as Special students through the Division of Continuing Studies.
+The department offers a Master of Science in Geography; a Master of Science in Cartography and Geographic Information Systems; and a Doctor of Philosophy in Geography.
+The department also offers a capstone certificate in Geographic Information Systems for students not currently enrolled in a UW–Madison graduate degree program.
+Capstone certificate applicants are admitted as University Special students through the Division of Continuing Studies.

 Graduate students at the M.S. level are expected to acquire a broad foundation in geography in addition to specializing in one or more areas of concentration.
-Students who earn the M.S. degree are prepared to continue on for the Ph.D., or for applied geography posts or cartographic positions in government agencies, planning organizations, environmental agencies, nongovernmental organizations, and private industry.
+Students who earn the M.S. degree are prepared to continue on for the Ph.D., or for applied positions in government agencies, planning organizations, environmental agencies, nongovernmental organizations, and private industry.

 The Ph.D. degree is founded primarily upon specialized advanced training and research.
 Students normally specialize in a single subdisciplinary area and are expected to engage in research leading to a dissertation that makes an original and significant contribution to geographic knowledge and ideas.

-Currently 62 students are enrolled in the graduate program: 21 are pursuing the master's degree and 41 are completing the Ph.D.
-The department takes in roughly 10-15 new graduate students each year.
+Currently 74 students are enrolled in the graduate program: 13 are pursuing the M.S. in geography, 10 are pursuing the M.S. in cartography/GIS; and 51 are completing the Ph.D.
+The department takes in roughly 10–15 new graduate students each year.
 In recent years, about half of all incoming graduate students have majored in a subject other than geography, and a third arrived having already received a master's degree from another institution.

 Housed in historic Science Hall, the Department of Geography offers exceptional facilities for advanced study in geography, cartography, and GIS.
-The department maintains a computer lab, a computer classroom, a soils lab, a biogeography lab, a geomorphology lab, the University Cartographic Laboratory, the Arthur Robinson Map and Air Photo Library, and the Geography Library of 65,000 volumes.
+The department maintains the University Cartographic Laboratory, the Arthur Robinson Map and Air Photo Library, the Geography Library of 65,000 volumes, a computer lab, several computer classrooms, and laboratory facilities specializing in biogeography, biogeochemistry, paleoecology, geomorphology, and soil research.
 In addition, the building houses the Wisconsin State Cartographer's Office, the History of Cartography Project, and the Gaylord Nelson Institute for Environmental Studies.

 Graduate students may supplement their work in the geography department with study in other departments of the university, and there are frequent opportunities for advanced work in interdepartmental seminars.
 The location of the state capital at Madison makes possible easy contact with the state agencies, and some federal agencies.